mayukhmondal/ABC-DLS/examples/Examples.md

 ```
 This will transform the parameter values in log scale.
 Thus, we can calculate the distance much more precisely.
 ## Good Practices
 - Never believe in one model of neural network.
 Although I have implemented one neural network model by default.
-It is always better to run several different models (with that several different model run is alos recommended) and see it reaches the same outcome.
+It is always better to run several different models (with that several different simulation run is also recommended) and see it reaches the same outcome.
 - Take care of over fitting by checking accuracy in training data set vs test data set.
 If training accuracy is very high compared to test data set try to run less number of epochs and or use more data to train.
 - More data is always better.
 Especially because we can simulate easily more and more data synthetically.
 But take care more data means it will take more time to converge.
 In principle, memory is not a problem as the code is implemented in hdf5 format thus you have unlimited memory.
 - Some time it is easy to make model but it is your responsibility to make them enough to differentiate.
 For example a 0% admixture proportion essentially means a model with out admixture (aka in this case normal Out of Africa).
 Thus admixture model should be more than 0% of admixture.
 What minimum percentage of admixture is good to train the data depends on the model itself (e.g. older the population split, it is easier to differentiate thus needed lesser admixture to detect).
 It is always better to revisit simulation after training in your test data set and see if those low level of admixture (sub set of all test data set) can be correctly differentiated or not by your neural network.